County Limerick Ireland · Co. Limerick · Castletroy Save · Share

 Castletroy

-The place to understand this is term time.
-Term starts and Castletroy fills with students.
-Landlords rent out rooms, chip shops stay open late, the coffee places develop a rhythm.
-Term ends and half the town drains away.
-The permanent residents — the families, the staff, the retirees — are the town underneath.
-That steady base is what makes it a place rather than a campus overflow.
+The place to understand it is term time.
+Term starts and Castletroy fills with students renting rooms; the chip shops stay open late and the coffee places find a rhythm.
+Term ends and a good slice of the population drains back to wherever home is.
+The permanent residents - families, university staff, the people who got here before the campus - are the town underneath, and they are what make it a place rather than a campus overflow.

 Population